ZIHAOLU1289/EN.663.667.01.FA19-Decision-Analytics-Fundamentals/README.md

 ![Alt text](https://github.com/ZIHAOLU1289/EN.663.667.01.FA19-Decision-Analytics-Fundamentals/blob/master/PLAYER%20COUNT%20ONE%20YEAR.JPG)
 ![Alt text](https://github.com/ZIHAOLU1289/EN.663.667.01.FA19-Decision-Analytics-Fundamentals/blob/master/VIEWER%20COUNT%20ONE%20YEAR.JPG)

-# How will i accomplish this task (data visualization)
+# How will i accomplish this task
 1. Drag data from the steam chart and other source by webplotdigitizer, form into the excel sheet
 2. Show the trend of one year value
 3. Show player and viewer count of three games